 3. Bring your own trick-or-treat bags

 For allergy-friendly offerings, a teal chip is handed out at the entrance of the party.
 Make your way to the street behind Tony's Town Square Restaurant to pick up your chip.
-You'll exchange this token for a teal treat bag and special candy at the allergy-friendly locations.
+You'll exchange this token for a teal treat bag and special candy at the allergy-friendly locations located at Town Square Theater and Liberty Square Ticket Office.

 4. Get to the parks early

 This is the single-most important tip for maximizing your fun and justifying the cost of this separately ticketed event.
 While the Disney Halloween party officially starts at 7 p.m., guests can begin entering the park as early as 4 p.m.
+(And yes, you can wear your costumes into the park at that time!)
 We highly recommend you get to the park early, so you can spend as much time in Magic Kingdom as possible.

 Leap's favorite part of the party is meeting all of the characters who greet guests in different locations.
 "Rare" characters are out for photo-ops, and your usual favorites are wearing their best Halloween garb.
 Lines can get very long for the most popular characters (up to three hours or more!), so be sure to prioritize.
 (If you want a costume idea, check out our DIY Jack and Sally T-shirt.)

-Some of the more exclusive characters (Jack & Sally, the Seven Dwarfs, and this year, Moana) may be found meeting before the party even begins, but only for Halloween party guests with wristbands.
-We saw Jack and Sally out as early at 6 p.m. — and there was already a three-hour wait!
+Some of the more exclusive characters (Jack & Sally, the Seven Dwarfs and Moana) may be found meeting before the party even begins, but only for Halloween party guests with wristbands.
 If you arrive at Magic Kingdom when doors "open" for Halloween Party guests at 4 p.m., we recommend heading toward the characters' designated locations and asking cast members where and when to line up.
 That way, you can spend valuable party time doing other fun activities!

 Can't make it early?
 Have no fear.
 Our best advice is to wait until just before parade times to hop in line for character meet-and-greets.
 Pick one of the two parade showings to attend, and then spend the other time snapping pics with your favorite characters.
-Another great idea is hopping in line toward the end of the night.
-The park starts to empty out as families head home, so 11 p.m. is a great time to get in line.
+It was only a 30-minute wait to meet the Seven Dwarfs!
+However, some characters (Alice, Mad Hatter, Tweedle-Dum, Tweedle-Dee and Queen of Hearts specifically) do leave their spots because they're in the parade.
+Additionally, don't wait until the very end of the night.
+We tried getting in line to see Stitch around 11:30 p.m. but cast members said they were finishing up for the night and weren't letting anyone else in line.

 The lines for characters have grown longer than in years' past.
 We recommend deciding as a family who your "top priority" characters are and making a game plan before you go.
 If a photo isn't a must, it's fun just to walk around and see the characters and their unique outfits.
 A majority of them meet outside, so it's easy to check them out in passing.